samtx/passpredict/README.md

 - httpx
 - timezonefinder
 - tzdata (Windows only)
-- backports.zoneinfo (Python 3.7 and 3.8)
+- backports.zoneinfo (Python 3.8 only)

 ## Install